(Photo by Orion/courtesy Everett Collection. Thumbnail: Vertical Entertainment, TriStar Pictures/courtesy Everett Collection)

 When Maggie's sister Jenna saddles her with an autistic newborn named Cody she touches Maggie's heart and becomes the daughter...
 [More]

 Critics Consensus: Although it features an inexplicably committed performance from Al Pacino, Jack and Jill is impossible to recommend on any level whatsoever.

 Thanksgiving is usually a happy time, but ad executive Jack (Adam Sandler) dreads the holiday because his twin sister, Jill...
 [More]

 Critics Consensus: Removing the social critique of the original, this updated version of Rollerball is violent, confusing, and choppy.
 Klein makes for a bland hero.

-Jonathan Cross is an all-American hotshot, the most popular player in the fastest and most extreme sport of all time:...
+Jonathan (Chris Klein) is the most popular player in the fastest and most extreme sport of all time: rollerball.
+Along...
 [More]

 Critics Consensus: Ugly, campy, and poorly acted, Battlefield Earth is a stunningly misguided, aggressively bad sci-fi folly.

 In the year 3000, there are no countries, no cities...
 Earth is a wasteland.
 And man is an endangered species....
 [More]